chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 ## Uploading data to the cellxgene data portal

+Introduce collection view, dataset view, and explorer view

 ### Portal Sign in

 sign in options for the portal (gmail, github, etc)

 ### Create a collection

-screenshot of creating a portal
+screenshot of creating a collection

 ### Add a dataset to a collection

+screenshot adding a dataset to collection

 ### Remove dataset from a collection

+screenshot removing dataset

 ### Share uploaded datasets with private links
+Explain that people can share private datasets

 ### Publish Collection to the portal